spanners/dissertation/dissertation/diss.markdown

 leveraging Elm with extensions to do A/B testing to illustrate it’s effectiveness (or ineffectiveness) at enhancing User Interface Design.

-As far as the scope of this project goes, I will be researching as much as is necessary in order to meet the aims of the project listed [itm:aims].
+As far as the scope of this project goes, I will be researching as much as is necessary in order to meet the aims of the project listed.
 Should I complete these aims, I may go on to do further user studies, or attempt to further analyse, compare and contrast User Interface Design and Declarative/Functional Reactive Programming languages against other methods, so as to make firmer statements about the benefits of Elm.

 # Requirements